 years later, F-80C Shooting-Star jet fighters would replace the F-51s

 The former base hospital for Lincoln Army Air Field was soon converted after the war.
 This plot of land along with its buildings soon became Huskerville.
 A small town primarily consisting of married university students who attended the University of Nebraska.
 The small area contained a grocer, theater and many apartments.
 Perhaps the most infamous tale of Huskerville was the Polio outbreak there in 1952 leaving 2 dead and 31 paralyzed.
+It provided a case study for those working to abolish the disease, immunizations would be created only a few years later.

 THE EARLY DAYS OF LAFB